Encores! Music Director

 Encores!
 Off-Center, Artistic Director

 Anne Kauffman first joined City Center as director of the Off-Center production of Assassins.
 In addition to her role as artistic director of Encores!
-Off-Center, she is an artistic associate and founding member of The Civilians, and Resident Director with Roundabout, among other positions.
-Kauffman’s recent New York directing credits include Mary Jane and Hundred Days (NYTW); Marvin’s Room (Roundabout); A Life (Lortel and Drama Desk nominations); Marjorie Prime (Lucille Lortel and Drama League Award nominations); Detroit, Your Mother’s Copy of the Kama Sutra, and Maple and Vine (Playwrights Horizons); Sundown Yellow Moon (Ars Nova, WP); The Nether and Smokefall (MCC); and Buzzer (The Public).
+Off-Center, she is an artistic associate and founding member of The Civilians, and resident director with Roundabout Theatre Company, among other positions.
+Kauffman’s recent New York directing credits include Mary Jane and Hundred Days (NYTW); Marvin’s Room (Roundabout Theatre Company); A Life (Lortel and Drama Desk nominations); Marjorie Prime (Lucille Lortel and Drama League Award nominations); Detroit, Your Mother’s Copy of the Kama Sutra, and Maple and Vine (Playwrights Horizons); Sundown Yellow Moon (Ars Nova, WP); The Nether and Smokefall (MCC Theater); and Buzzer (The Public).